 The Massachusetts compulsory attendance law allows for an exemption for children “otherwise instructed in a manner approved in advance by the superintendent or the school committee.”
 See Mass.
 Gen. Laws Ch.
 76, § 1.
-The practical aspects of this approval were settled in Care and Protection of Charles (1987) and Brunelle vs. Lynn Public Schools (1988).
+Some practical aspects of this approval are discussed in Care and Protection of Charles (1987) and Brunelle vs. Lynn Public Schools (1998).

 Guidelines for homeschooling were hammered out after the decision of the Supreme Judicial Court of Massachusetts in Care and Protection of Charles (1987).
-The following year, in 1988, Brunelle vs. Lynn Public Schools declared that home visits could not be required as a condition of approval.
+Later, in 1998, Brunelle vs. Lynn Public Schools declared that home visits could not be required as a condition of approval.
 These two cases set the basis for homeschooling policy in Massachusetts.

 This overview is for informational purposes only and does not constitute the giving of legal advice.
 Last updated April 2023.